 Steve Parcell, ND has done additional training at the American College for the Advancement of Medicine (ACAM), the National Lipid Association (NLA), the American Academy of Environmental Medicine (AAEM) and the American Academy for Anti-aging Medicine (A4M).
 He is the past Vice President of the Colorado Association of Naturopathic Doctors (COAND).
-He is board certified in anti-aging medicine through A4M.
+He is certified in anti-aging medicine through A4M.
 After completing a two-year internship at the Bastyr Center for Natural Health in Seattle, Dr. Parcell completed a two-year internship in family medicine with a medical doctor.

 Parcell has a strong background in medical research and is an expert in “evidence-based natural medicine.”
 Dr. Parcell has worked at the American Institute for Biosocial and Medical Research and has co-authored National Institutes of Health (NIH) research grant proposals for Bastyr University.
 He also worked a freelance medical researcher at University of Washington Medical School.
 He enjoys working with medical doctors in his community and co-manages many patients with them.